Industry News · Tuesday, May 26, 2026

 The Through-Line

 Honda’s year has been dominated by the narrative of retreat — the Ontario EV plant suspension, the write-downs, the hybrid pivot.
 Sunday’s Indy 500 win doesn’t change the business strategy, but it does something the press releases can’t: it proves the engineering culture is intact and competing at the highest level.
-The same week Honda wins the closest Indy 500 in history, its May incentive program is closing with $750 loyalty on CR-V and $500 on HR-V. The convergence is not accidental — Honda is always most motivated to deal when it has both momentum and mid-year sales pressure.
-The used market data adds the third dimension: buyers who know which segment is moving, and in which direction, can time both their purchase and their trade-in to maximize leverage.
-This week, that means acting before June 1 if you have HFS loyalty eligibility, getting a trade-in appraisal if you’re in an Odyssey, and not panicking if you’re in a Civic.
+The used market data adds the shopper angle: buyers who know which segment is moving, and in which direction, can time their trade-in with more confidence.
+This week, that means getting a trade-in appraisal if you’re in an Odyssey, and not panicking if you’re in a Civic.